Safe Computing Overview

 - Windows OS updates are approved and released by CTS on a regular basis

-- Kaspersky anti-virus is part of the university's standard loadset and installed on all computers (Windows & Macintosh)
+- Windows Defender anti-virus is part of the university's standard loadset and installed on all computers (Windows machines only)

-- Kaspersky anti-virus definitions are managed and updated automatically when hard wired to the DU network.
+- Windows Defender anti-virus definitions are managed and updated automatically when hard wired to the DU network.

-- Kaspersky anti-virus scans run for all Duquesne owned computers connected to the Duquesne network on Thursdays at 12:30am.
+- Windows Defender anti-virus scans run for all Duquesne owned computers connected to the Duquesne network on Thursdays at 12:30am.

 - Must adhere here to DU network policies

 - Backup software is available for purchase through the Duquesne Computer Store for personal and DU owned computers.